ostenloo/chess-gpt/README.md

 * Here, we attempt to perform Cross Attention on a players' games to stylize StockFish to play like an individual player.

 * To measure how closely the engine matches a players' style, we will run the

+# Idea

+Instead of using the PGN as input states, create a sequence of FENs

+# longest possible FEN

+87 characters